Akuli/oomph/docs/syntax.md

 - Oneline strings start and end with `"`.
 The text between the `"` characters is interpreted just like for a multiline string, but with these differences:
     - Writing `\n`, a backslash followed by `n`, is allowed.
+    - Writing `\"` is allowed.
+    - Code between braces must not contain `"` characters.
     - Actual newline characters are not allowed.
-    - Code between braces must not contain `"` characters.
 - Operators, such as `==` or `(`.
 You can find a full list similarly to keywords.
 - Newline tokens, matching a single  newline character.
 - An indentation token consists of one or more space characters in the beginning of a line.